Fit as a Mama Bear

 Step 3: Spread the pecans flat and bake, stirring halfway through.
 Let cool fully on the pan.

 It’s easy to burn nuts in the oven when roasting.
-So, make sure to not overcook the vegan candied pecans and keep an eye on them for the last 1-2 minutes.
+So, make sure not to overcook the vegan candied pecans and keep an eye on them for the last 1-2 minutes.

-Making The Maple Candied Pecans Into A Homemade Gift
+Making Them Into A Homemade Gift

-These easy candied pecans not only make a tasty snack for you but they also make a thoughtful homemade gift!)
+These easy candied pecans not only make a tasty snack for you, but they also make a thoughtful homemade gift!)

 Once cooled, portion the pecans into a mini mason jar and top it off with some twine and a cute note.